wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

 # Handling Errors

 WSO2 Streaming Integrator allows you to handle any errors that may occur when handling streaming data in a graceful manner.
-Thgis section explains the different types of errors that can occur and how they can be handled.
+This section explains hopw the different types of errors can be handled.

+There are four ways in which you can handle errors.

+## Storing errors

+This method involves storing the errors that occur in a database so that they can be replayed and re-sent.

+To do this, you need to enable the error store in the `<SI_HOME>/conf/server/deployment.yaml` file.

+You can configure WSO2 Streaming Integrator to store errors in three methods:

+-

+## Logging errors

+## Streaming errors

+## Dropping errors

 ## Types of errors